 Most commercial audio speakers damage the aesthetic of their surroundings as much as they add to the atmosphere sonically.
 The design is often boxy and obtrusive with unsightly wiring added as an afterthought.
 The hexagonal Cloud CS-S3 Surface Mount Speaker, on the other hand, adds visual as well as audible appeal to its environment.

-The CS-S3's unique design more than just visually stunning — it serves a unique functional purpose.
-The speaker is split into two interlocking pieces which can rotate around each other.
+The attractive design of the CS-S3 is more than just visually stunning - it has a unique functional purpose The speaker is split into two interlocking pieces which can rotate around each other.
 The obtuse angle between these two pieces is designed so that when the speaker is fixed to the wall, it can be aimed in any desired direction.
 The CS-S3 is a full-range speaker that offers consistent dispersion across broad frequency ranges and is sonically matched to Cloud's C series for uniform acoustics.
 It's available through Cloud in black or white.